Speak with a safari expert

 South and central Madagascar

-Madagascar’s ancient geography – shaped by volcanic forces and tectonic tearing – consists of a rather thin band of coastline, the massive central plateau and several massifs scattered across the island.
+Madagascar’s ancient geography – shaped by volcanic forces and tectonic tearing – consists of a relatively narrow coastline, a massive central plateau, and several massifs scattered across the island.
 The eastern section is lush and green, watered by Indian Ocean trade winds and with the forested escarpment descending in a series of steep steps to the rugged coastline.
 Further west, the arid highlands and grasslands of central Madagascar are riven by stark desert canyons.
 The weather becomes even drier as the land slopes gently to the island’s southern tip, giving way to the strange and formidable plants of the Tolkienesque spiny forests.

 The southern circuit of Madagascar is more popular with tourists and includes two of the island’s most famous parks: Ranomafana and Isalo National Parks.
-Away from the main holidaymaker routes, the south-central highlands offer a vast but intimidating adventure for intrepid and experienced explorers.
-However, the more circumspect traveller will find these more accessible destinations provide a great fill of Madagascar’s wondrous wildlife and sublime scenery.
+Away from the main holidaymaker routes, the south-central highlands offer a vast yet intimidating adventure for intrepid, experienced explorers.
+However, the more circumspect traveller will find that these more accessible destinations provide a great fill of Madagascar’s wondrous wildlife and sublime scenery.

 South and central Madagascar